eerkela/bertrand/README.rst

 pdcast - flexible type extensions for numpy/pandas
 ==================================================
-``pdcast`` modifies the existing numpy/pandas typing infrastructure, making it easier to work with tabular data in a wide variety of representations.
+``pdcast`` modifies the existing numpy/pandas typing infrastructure, making it easier to work with tabular data in a variety of formats.

 Features
 --------